ad-mitium/ffmpeg_win_wrapper/README.md

 I am not an expert on FFMPEG, so please don't ask for help on that front.
 And while I created this for Windows, it *can* be used on linux if you change the folder location variables in dest_folder.py

+It should be obvious, but it has to be put in writing, that you use this at your own risk.

 ## Usage

 This script uses FFMPEG to transcode a video from one format to another, whether it be a straight copy from one video container to another (currently MP4), transcode from one format to another, transcode a video with subtitles to another format or transcode a video using customized options provided in the commandline.
 Once the video is transcoded, it will copy the new video to a pre-specified location(s).